EPCCed/archer-python/README.md

 - license code/content
 - public repository tests
 - complete clean-up of cfd example
-- add newcastke interest lecture
+- add Newcastle interest lecture
 - complete user-intro
 - consider scipy split?

 #### ARCHER

 Pending X-windows?
-Instructions on ssh -l <acount-name> login.archer.ac.uk?
+Instructions on ssh -l <account-name> login.archer.ac.uk?

-We recommend the Anaconda distribution, as this provides a simple mechanism to download all the python packages we will be interested in for the purposes of the course.
+We recommend the Anaconda distribution, as this provides a simple mechanism to download all the python packages we will need for the purposes of the course.
 If you have an insisting installation of python, you should note that the course will require at least: numpy, matplotlib, scipy, and jupyter.
 BASH TERMINAL via jupyter.